Unlocking 3D Affordance Segmentation with 2D Semantic Knowledge: Related Work

 \section{Related Work}

-\textbf{Affordance Segmentation in 3D.} Modern approaches to 3D affordance segmentation~\cite{Luo_2023_CVPR, Oneluo, zhai2023background, luo2021one,luotnnls,li:ooal:2024} primarily rely on deep neural networks trained on fully annotated datasets.
+\textbf{Affordance Segmentation in 3D.} Modern approaches to 3D affordance segmentation~\cite{Luo_2023_CVPR, Oneluo, zhai2023background, luo2021one,luotnnls,li:ooal:2024,partafford} primarily rely on deep neural networks trained on fully annotated datasets.
 These methods have become adept at learning the correspondence between local geometric patterns in point clouds and their associated functional labels.
 However, their performance is fundamentally tied to the quality and scale of 3D supervision, often struggling to generalize to unseen object categories.
 A core limitation is their reliance on geometric cues alone, which can be ambiguous; for instance, a flat surface could be a “sittable” seat or a “supportable” tabletop, a distinction that requires contextual semantic reasoning beyond local shape.

-\textbf{Multi-modal Guidance for 3D Segmentation.} To enhance semantic reasoning, a dominant trend~\cite{Yang_2023_ICCV,LASO,Nguyen2023open,van2023open, yang2024egochoir,zhaipami} is the use of multi-modal guidance, particularly from Vision-Language Models (VLMs) like CLIP~\cite{clip}.
+\textbf{Multi-modal Guidance for 3D Affordance Segmentation.} To enhance semantic reasoning, a dominant trend~\cite{Yang_2023_ICCV,LASO,Nguyen2023open,van2023open, yang2024egochoir,zhaipami,guo2026} is the use of multi-modal guidance, particularly from Vision-Language Models (VLMs) ~\cite{wu2024visionllmv2,internvl,llava,cot,star,peng2025parameter,article} like CLIP~\cite{clip}.
+Beyond CLIP-based alignment, OpenAD~\cite{openad} and OpenKD~\cite{openkd} further explore text–point correlation and synonym substitution for open-vocabulary affordance grounding \cite{openad,openkd}.
 These prompt-driven architectures enable remarkable zero-shot and open-vocabulary segmentation by aligning point cloud features with textual or visual prompts.
 While these models demonstrate impressive flexibility, their success still depends heavily on the representational quality of the underlying 3D encoder, which may lack fine-grained discriminability to separate functionally distinct parts.